 History of Sewing Machine

 The first steam-powered sewing machines were invented in England in the 18th century.
 The first sewing machines that were powered by steam engines were invented in the 19th century.
-Moreover, the first sewing machine that was powered by steam was invented in Germany in 1848.
+Moreover, the first sewing machine powered by steam was invented in Germany in 1848.

 Parts of a Sewing Machine